johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-connectors-Ping.md

 ## Configuring the Microsoft Edge for Business connector

-Add the connector in DaVinci as shown in *Adding a connector*, then configure it as follows.
+Add the connector in DaVinci then configure it as follows.

 ### Connector configuration